utdata/icj-class/static-apps/static-02.md

 ## Review the base file

-When we reviewed the template, we should've talked about the code inside the `src/njk/_layouts/base.njk` file, and how every page on our site uses this file.
+When we reviewed the template in class, we likely talked about the code inside the `src/njk/_layouts/base.njk` file, and how every page on our site uses this file.

 We'll make a minor change here so you can see that it does affect our index page.